 This post may contain affiliate links.
 Read my full disclosure policy here.

 OMG so beautiful Marrakech!
 Didn’t you read my post about this beautiful city?
 Check it out here Marrakech in the meantime I go on telling you about the incredible tours of Morocco that I did.
+Some of the best places to visit in the world are definitely these below.

 I decided to arrange my tour days with a local agency.
 I thought to rent a car and go on my own but honestly drive in Morocco is crazy not for the streets because they are good but for the number of people, cars, buses, donkeys and horses and everyone moves so fast, it is mental.
 At least, I am delighted with this decision because the tours have been unique, I saw a lot of exciting things, and the guy that brought me around was excellent, always ready to answer my questions and pleased and proud to show me his land.